c3se/containers/rpm-builds/README.md

 # Make sure the newly built pmix and pmix-devel are available in the c3se-repo before recreating the build-slurm-... container
 cd $HOME/rpmbuild/SOURCES
 wget slurm-21.08.8.tar.bz2 # From github
-apptainer exec /apps/containers/rpm-builds/build-slurm-rocky86.sif rpmbuild --with hwloc --with lua --with mysql --with numa --with pmix -tb slurm-21.08.8.tar.bz2
+apptainer exec /apps/containers/rpm-builds/build-slurm-rocky86.sif rpmbuild --with hwloc --with lua --with mysql --with numa --with pmix --with slurmrestd -tb slurm-21.08.8.tar.bz2
 ```

 pdsh-mod-slurm: